Many thanks to them all for their time and expertise

 I am intent on continuing to challenge this mind-set.
 Mobility is complex, but nothing is ‘too hard’.
 It just needs breaking down, analysing logically and building back up.
 We have an ambitious transformation journey ahead of us within BAE Systems but as a team we are looking forward to the challenge and the rewards we can deliver for our employees and their families at the end of it.

-Dr Johan de Kam is a fellow with the Institute of Advanced Studies (IAS) at the University of Warwick, UK.
+Dr Johan de Kam is a lecturer in Leadership and Management at Aston University, UK and supervises master's dissertations at Warwick University.
 Johan’s research interests focus on organisational learning, networks and sustainability in relation to the ways in which Global Mobility is structured and utilised.
+He further lectures on Leadership, organisitational culture and change.

 His professional interests are in bringing together industry leaders to take critical, reflective and collaborative approaches to GM and Sustainability.